PDOK/azure-storage-usage-exporter/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/pdok/azure-storage-usage-exporter.svg)](https://hub.docker.com/r/pdok/azure-storage-usage-exporter)

 This app generates and exports/exposes statistics about cloud storage usage.
-It is initially tailored to PDOK's use case:

-* The cloud storage is [Azure Blob storage](https://azure.microsoft.com/en-us/products/storage/blobs).
+* The cloud storage used is [Azure Blob storage](https://azure.microsoft.com/en-us/products/storage/blobs).
 * Usage concerns (current) occupation, not transactions.

+It was initially tailored to PDOK's use case to divide the usage of a multi-tenanted storage into:

+* container (type of usage, not the storage container name per se)
-* The aggregation groups are: container, owner and dataset.
+* owner (tenant)
+* dataset (a subdivision of owner/tenant)

 It does so by:

 * Periodically aggregating an [Azure Storage blob inventory report](https://learn.microsoft.com/en-us/azure/storage/blobs/blob-inventory).
-* Applying rules about which container/directory/prefix applies to which dataset and owner combo.
+* Applying ordered rules (regular expressions) to match container/directory/prefix to labels.
-* Exposing the results in a prometheus endpoint.
+* Exposing the results as a Prometheus metrics endpoint.
+(Later used in a Grafana dashboard.)

 ## Build